KodiCraft/KodiCraft/README.md

 hi! im kodi

-i am a computer science student who does silly shit in her free time. on this repository you can find whatever projects i decided to work on for 5-8 hours before getting tired of them
+i am a computer science student who does silly shit in her free time. i don't publish a lot of what I do here because it's often small personal projects but maybe there's something interesting.

-i also try to sometimes contribute to public projects but i sometimes struggle with actually wriing anything worthwhile

 thanks for looking around!